 - Chemical burns

 A cat with a corneal ulcer will likely squint, keep its eye closed, or paw at the head or eye.
 The affected eye might appear red and inflamed, and there may be discharge coming from it.
-Sensitivity to light or film over the eye are also noticeable signs of an ulcer.
+Sensitivity to light or film over the eyes are noticeable signs of an ulcer.

 Depending on the severity of the condition, surgical treatment might be needed to remove the ulcer.
 Otherwise, antibiotics and anti-inflammatories can reduce the infection and help with the pain.
 The cat’s activity will need to be reduced to give the eye a chance to heal.
 In the worst cases, there may be long-term eyesight damage.

-How to Tell If Your Cat Has Vision Problems
+How To Tell If Your Cat Has Vision Problems

 Shock or Startle

 Vision problems are likely to cause frustration, confusion, and general disorientation.
-A cat might express this frustration through vocalizations, like increased meowing and yowling, to get its owners’ attention.
+A cat might express this frustration through vocalizations, like increased meowing and yowling, to get its owner’s attention.
 This is a cry for help and shouldn’t be ignored.

 Changes to The Eye